 If your company produces or markets food and beverage products, the safety and integrity of those products mean everything to your business.
 It’s ill-advised then to entrust key components of your supply chain to just any 3PL.
 With product safety and integrity in mind, we examined 5 things to look for in a food warehousing provider in our previous blog post.
 In this article, we’re going to move things out of the warehouse, onto the loading dock and into the trailer as we examine 5 things you should be looking for in a food-grade carrier.

 5 things to look for in a food-grade carrier1.
 Compliance.
-Whether it’s Food Safety Sheets or other FDA or HHS regulations, any 3PL provider that handles food products has numerous standards to comply with.
+Whether it’s Food Safety Sheets, FDA or HHS regulations, or state-specific regulations (e.g., regulations related to logistics in California), any 3PL provider that handles food products has numerous standards to comply with.
 And, every carrier you speak with will happily tell you that they’re in full compliance with all of them.
 So, how do you know the PROs from the pretenders?

 Start with auditing.
 In our experience, we find that AIB International is the gold standard for compliance-based auditing of food logistics providers.
 3PL providers that undergo yearly AIB audits can be seen as truly walking the walk when it comes to compliance.

 But, as great as those robust external audits are, they still only occur once a year.
 You need to find out what your prospective carrier is doing on the other 364 days to ensure regulatory compliance.
 Ask about its internal auditing programs.
 If there aren’t any, that could be a red flag.2.
 Security.
 As unfortunate as it is, there are people in this world who wish to harm others indiscriminately.
 One of the ways that such people seek to do harm is by tampering with foods and beverages.
 Because of this, you need to make sure that your food-grade carrier’s security measures are vigilant in protecting your products.
 Relevant measures include:

 - Use of 24/7 security cameras on all loading docks